 - Kingsman: The Secret Service (2015): When a Kingsman agent is killed on a mission, Gary "Eggsy" Unwin (Taron Egerton) is recruited as a potential replacement, while his mentor Harry Hart (Colin Firth) uncovers a scheme by tech billionaire Richmond Valentine (Samuel L. Jackson).

-- Kingsman: The Golden Circle (2017): With Kingsman under attack by new villain Poppy (Julianne Moore), Eggsy teams up with their American counterparts, the Statesman, including Agents Whiskey (Pedro Pascal) and Tequila (Channing Tatum), tech support Ginger Ale (Halle Berry), and their leader Champagne (Jeff Bridges).
+- Kingsman: The Golden Circle (2017): With Kingsman is in a critical state after an attack by new villain Poppy (Julianne Moore), Eggsy teams up with their American counterparts, the Statesmen, including Agents Whiskey (Pedro Pascal) and Tequila (Channing Tatum), tech support Ginger Ale (Halle Berry), and their leader Champagne (Jeff Bridges).

-- Kingsman The Great Game (2020): A prequel set in the early 1900's during The Edwardian Era, chronicling the formation of Kingsman.
+- The King's Man (2021): A prequel set in the early 1900's during The Edwardian Era and World War I, chronicling the formation of Kingsman.
+Stars Ralph Fiennes in the main role.

-- Kingsman 3 (TBA): Reportedly the grand finale of the Eggsy/Harry relationship.
+- Kingsman 3 (TBA): Reportedly the grand finale of the Eggsy-Harry duo.
+The script is ready.

-- Statesman (TBA): A spinoff based on Kingsman's aforementioned American counterpart.
-Tatum, Bridges and Berry are set to reprise their roles.
+- Statesman (TBA): A rumored spinoff based on Kingsman's aforementioned American counterpart.

 - #TBT to That Time Archer Met Kingsman (2017): A short shown at the San Diego Comic Con with Eggsy meeting Sterling Archer.